bob7/tree-splicing/README.md

 - **split** returns those groups to the encoded R-tree layout.
 The edge movement is animated so each transition can be inspected before the final layout is drawn.
 - **width growth** expands or collapses the i-width comparison chart below the trees.

-### Appearance

-Use the **sun/moon icon** at the right of the top panel to change themes.
-The icon uses the same shapes as [barmpalias.net](http://barmpalias.net/icons/theme.svg): a sun to switch to light mode and a moon to switch to dark mode.
-Light mode applies only to the two tree-growing areas below the L-tree and R-tree headings, using white backgrounds with darker grid lines and edges.
-The headings, controls, width chart, and page remain dark.

 ### R-tree generation algorithm

 The R-tree is built incrementally, in the order L-nodes are added.
 Both trees start with a black root at grid level 0.
 Every L-node has a unique RGB color selected to remain visually distinct from existing L-node colors.
 Color identifies an L-node: its visible copies in R have exactly the same color and grid level.
 One L-node may have several R-copies; the node numbers in L and R are independent creation numbers.